zhantia1/react-ts-boilerplate/README.md

 # react-ts-boilerplate

-Boilerplate code to start a Node server, with React and TS set up.
+Boilerplate code to start React with TS and webpack set up.